OfficeDev/hands-on-labs/O3652/O3652-2 Deep Dive in Office Word Add-ins/Lab.md

 		<bt:String id="Contoso.TaskpaneButton.Label" DefaultValue="Statement of Work" />
 	```

 13. Press *F5* (or click the "Start" button) to try your changes.
+If you're prompted to installed a self-signed certificate for localhost, accept the two dialogs.
 You should see you add-in deploy in Word and a button appear on the Home Tab.
 If you didn't change the label this is what you will see.

 	![Button on Ribbon](Images/Fig03.png)